Shape the Mayor's race with our Outcomes Tracker Tool

 - Enact a vacancy tax with teeth (as well as incentives) to get more housing, storefronts, and vacant plots in use.

-- Immediately develop 20-100 permitted Safe Organized Spaces on underutilized public and/or privately leased land to address encampment and shelter/housing shortage crisis for upwards of 1,000 unsheltered residents.
+- Immediately begin developing permitted Safe Organized Spaces on underutilized public and/or privately leased land to address encampment and shelter/housing shortage crisis to stabilize 1,000 - 3,000 of our unsheltered resident population.

 - Further develop funding streams and programming to build and acquire affordable housing for our people and workers.